Tharindupriyaharshana/H-rverstehenPro/README.md

 The transcribed German text is translated into English.
 Spacy's NLP model is used to extract nouns and verbs from the original German text.

+# Meme Me

+Edtech companies often use educational memes on social media as part of their branding strategy.
+These memes are effective for engaging with audiences and increasing visibility.
+However, maintaining a daily posting schedule poses challenges.
+The meme creators, often individual meme makers or "trollers," struggle with consistency due to time constraints and the difficulty of continuously generating creative ideas.
+A frequent posting schedule is crucial as it leads to higher engagement and, consequently, a larger audience.

+Solution: The proposed solution is the use of AI-assisted meme creation to sustain the quality and frequency of posts.
+By leveraging artificial intelligence, edtech companies can overcome this by AI assistance

+# Blender BOT

+Fine-tune the EleutherAI Pythia-410M model to develop a chatbot specialized in answering questions related to Blender software